tlin41390/MusicClassification/README.md

 We first classify music genres by training various machine learning models on the statistical features of each song taken over a three second sample in [`features_3_sec.csv`](Data_Sample/features_3_sec.csv).
-This sample contains 9990 songs eaching belonging to one of ten genres (our target classes).
+This sample contains 9990 songs, each belonging to one of ten genres (our target classes).

 ### Data Preprocessing:
 - Drop unnecessary identification columns `_id` and `filename` along with